-The process happens relatively quickly, and the rapid heat loss helps to prevent scorching.
+This process happens relatively quickly, and the rapid heat loss helps to prevent scorching.

 Carbon steel is another popular option.

 Like cast iron, steel is not a great heat conductor.
-It takes a long time to get up to to the correct temperature, and a long time for the energy to dissipate after it has been removed from the heat source.
+It takes a long time to get up to the correct temperature, and a long time for the energy to dissipate after it has been removed from the heat source.

 These thinner versions work much better in convection ovens where the majority of the thermal energy is carried by the air, rather than radiating from electrified points.